How does this “Woo Halo” work?

 Requiring a Jetpack connection simplifies this.

 The goal of the mobile app is to provide a modern mobile experience for WooCommerce.
 An important piece of that is notifications – we want to give you that “cha-ching” moment when you get a sale!
 However both Apple and Google require that push notifications come from a single trusted source which needs to be from the application author.
 This means push notifications are not possible without a centralized service backing them, like Jetpack.
-While the beta doesn’t have push notifications yet it is on the roadmap for the public release version.

 This only touches on a few of the many benefits Jetpack will provide WooCommerce customers.
 We have much more in the works that only a service like Jetpack can help us deliver, like enhanced stats, better reporting, and backup abilities.
 Hearing your feedback is important to us, we can assure you we’re committed to making WooCommerce + Jetpack + WordPress the best possible experience it can be.